-There have been a few reports of hair loss whilst on the anticoagulant drug Warfarin.
-But how does it cause hair loss, and what can be done to treat this hair loss?
+There have been a few reports of patients experiencing hair loss whilst on the anticoagulant drug Warfarin.
+Harley Street Hair Clinic is looking at how it may cause hair loss.
+We are able to provide some patients with a Warfarin hair loss remedy, in the form of restoration procedures.
+Read more to find out if you are suitable and what can be done to treat Warfarin hair loss.

 Warfarin is a type of anticoagulant drug, more commonly known as a “blood-thinner”, that is prescribed to help blood flow more easily through the veins.

-Warfarin is often prescribed to those who have a history of blood clots, such as those who suffer with deep-vein thrombosis or pulmonary embolisms.
-It’s also used to prevent blood clots in people who are at a high-risk of developing them, such as people with abnormal heartbeats or replacement heart valves.
+Warfarin is often prescribed to those who have a history of blood clots, such as those who suffer from deep-vein thrombosis or pulmonary embolisms.
+It’s also used to prevent blood clots in people who are at a high risk of developing them, such as people with abnormal heartbeats or replacement heart valves.

 There is not a lot of data about the link between Warfarin usage and hair loss.
 However, a lot of doctors across the globe have heard anecdotal evidence around Warfarin use and hair loss.